-Quartz Scheduler configuration can be customized by using Quartz configuration properties ()spring.quartz.properties.\) and SchedulerFactoryBeanCustomizer beans, which allow programmatic SchedulerFactoryBean customization.
+Quartz Scheduler configuration can be customized using spring.quartz properties and SchedulerFactoryBeanCustomizer beans, which allow programmatic SchedulerFactoryBean customization.
+Advanced Quartz configuration properties can be customized using spring.quartz.properties..

 In particular, an Executor bean is not associated with the scheduler as Quartz offers a way to configure the scheduler via spring.quartz.properties.
 If you need to customize the task executor, consider implementing SchedulerFactoryBeanCustomizer.